The property tax system

-Local governments do not directly set a tax rate.
-Instead, the tax rate is a function of the levy and the total tax base.
+Local governments do not set a tax rate.
+The tax rate is a function of the levy and the total tax base.
 To compute the local tax rate, a county must determine the total tax capacity to be used for spreading the levies.
 The county:

 - Aggregates the tax capacities of all parcels within the city.

 - Makes several adjustments to this total because not all tax capacity is available for general tax purposes.